Pontotoc County Commissioners meeting agenda for Monday, July 27

 5. Discussion and possible action regarding the functions of government for Pontotoc County under the current State of Emergency (due to COVID-19) declared by Governor Kevin Stitt.

-6. Discussion and possible action with Nick Thurman, Assistant D.A., regarding filing Proof of Claim in the Pardue Bankruptcy regarding opioid litigation on July 30, 2020.
+6. Discussion and possible action regarding the application process to receive funds from Purdue Pharma, L. P. et al.

-7. Discussion and possible action regarding approval of revised Pontotoc County Treasurer’s Financial Statement for FY 2019-2020.
+7. Discussion and possible action regarding Resolution #21-07, Emergency Management declaring surplus of equipment:

-8. Discussion and possible action regarding Resolution #21-04, OSU Extension office declaring surplus:
+11. Discussion and possible action regarding Resolution #21-11, OSU Extension office disposing of equipment (donated):

 a.
 Dell OptiPlex desktop – inventory #62-E-238-11